weaversa/cryptol-course/labs/Language/Basics.md

 ```

 **EXERCISE**: Here are a few examples demonstrating how to pass type
 and value variables to this function.
-Please typing these examples
+Please try typing these examples
 into the interpreter and consider the output, and trying your own
 examples as curiosity strikes you.